Airdrie and Coatbridge Tramways

 Uniforms

-Early photos show Airdrie and Coatbridge Tramways staff wearing the familiar and largely regulation BETCo uniform.
+Early photographs show Airdrie and Coatbridge Tramways staff wearing the familiar and largely regulation BETCo uniform.
 Although uniform jackets varied somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.

 The early jackets were double breasted with five pairs of buttons (bearing the standard BETCo 'Magnet and Wheel' device — see link) and lapels; the collars carried embroidered, block-capital system initials ('A & C T') on both sides.
 The tensioned-crown peaked caps bore the standard brass BETCo 'Magnet and Wheel' device badge, along with an employee number in individual brass numerals, which was positioned below.